flaymond100/flaymond100/README.md

 - 👋 Hi, I’m Konstantyn
 - 👀 I’m interested in web devopment and creating an intersing applications
 - 🌱 I’m currently learning React.JS
-- 💞️ I’m looking to collaborate on interstinf projects
+- 💞️ I’m looking to collaborate on intersting projects
 - 📫 How to reach me via email flaymond100@gmail.com

 <!---